IPGP/git_class/local_file_access.md

 #### Method 2:
 1. Close all Chrome windows.
 2. Press Win + R on your keyboard to open the Run dialog box.
-3. Enter the command `chrome.exe --allow-file-access-from-file`
+3. Enter the command `chrome.exe --allow-file-access-from-files`
 4. Now you can double-click the `index.html` file.